Curriculum

 Provision for LAC

-Mr Warner, amongst other roles and responsibilities, is our LAC Coordinator.
-He ensures that all Personal Education Plans are completed at appropriate times and that milestones are met.
+Mrs Bosworth, amongst other roles and responsibilities, is our LAC Coordinator.
+She ensures that all Personal Education Plans are completed at appropriate times and that milestones are met.
 The Free School adheres to the provision for LAC students that is made in the School Admissions Code and the document “Promoting the education of looked after children” DfE July 2012.